AO-StreetArt/Aesel/docs/pages/Asset_API.rst

    The array 'assetIds' will contain a list of all the versions of this asset, with the most recent listed first and the original ID listed last.

-   :>jsonarr string id: The unique identifier for this asset history :>jsonarr string scene: The scene associated to this asset history :>jsonarr string object: The object associated to this asset history :>jsonarr string asset: The ID of the current asset associated to this history :>jsonarr array(string) assetIds: A list of all the assets in this history, in order from newest to oldest

 .. include:: _examples/asset/asset_history.rst